Tibet Group Visa – Travel Tibet from Nepal

 Deciding what kind of visa to apply for and meet your need, you may firstly figure out the difference between them.

-Entry into Tibet: travel Tibet from Nepal, a Group Visa is compulsorily needed to apply.
+Entry into Tibet: travel Tibet from Nepal, a Group Visa is compulsorily needed to apply even if you already have a valid Chinese Visa.
 If you travel from China inland city, you should need a Chinese Visa, or even without a visa if you are the citizen from Chinese Visa exempted countries (Singapore, Brunei and Japan) to stay in china within 15 days.

 Period of validity: Group Visa has the validity from 30 to 60 days theoretically and can’t be extended in China.
 But in practice, the valid time is depending on your length of booked tour; while a Chinese Visa with different types has a different validity from 30 to 90 days, depending on your nationality.
 For instance, American passport holders with L visa, the duration is from 30 to 60 days.
 What’s more, Chinese Visa can be extended at least once for an additional 30 days.